Raylin009/populatePDF/README.md

 Option 1 is find a way that I can programatically iput the data without the passcode or Option 2 get the passcode. it will take me a long time to try and find a way to work around the password problem.
 For now I'll just build my app and demo it using the old form.

+Next step
+read "curry functoin work plan" in pdf_UTL(line71:89) I need to create that curry function
+I need to decide if I want to take in the OPTION{save: true|false}